 When does an accepted offer become legally enforceable?

 An accepted offer becomes enforceable once both the buyer and the seller have signed the contract, and the buyer has paid the good faith deposit.
 Generally, several copies are signed, and both the buyer’s attorney and the seller’s attorney keep a copy of it.
 The deposit gets usually sent to the seller’s attorney and deposited into its firm escrow account.
-At this point, the offer becomes legally binding as the home is officially “in-contract.”
+At this point, the offer becomes legally binding as the home is “in-contract.”

 Can the seller’s attorney send out multiple contracts to different prospective buyers?